LasemProject/lasem/README.md

+### What is Lasem ?

-Lasem aims to be a C/Gobject based SVG/Mathml renderer and editor, supporting CSS style sheets (only rendering is implemented for now).
+Lasem is a C/Gobject based SVG/Mathml renderer.
 It uses cairo and pango as it's rendering abstraction layer, and then support numerous output formats: xlib, PNG, SVG, PDF, PS, EPS...

 The API tries to follow the SVG and MathML DOM.